 The next thing is the staff on-site should ooze safety.
 It should be so much a part of their mantra and not overtly in the sense of really restricting the excitement of a theme park.
 But you could have, for instance, safety officers who are just discreetly there and not in police uniforms, in security uniforms, but in soft pastel colours.
 So, they sort of merge with the fun, but there’s a clear presence.

 Another thing that’s going to be really important is obviously they’re going to have to advertise their pants off.
 But they need good journalists, editorial media as well because journalists provide an independent take on what’s being seen.
 Which is quite different from advertising?

 And finally, they’re going to have to be really sharp on their social media.
-The social media has the potential to be really toxic with a park-like this.
+Social media has the potential to be really toxic with a park like this.
 The slightest thing, things like rubbish or even a problem at the entrance with the ticketing and stuff like that, people can do a lot of damage just by tweeting, “Here we go again.
 Just like the old Dreamworld.
 Nothing’s changed,” and it’s very hard to fight back from that unless you’re very much on the front foot with social media.

 Great advice, it will be fascinating to watch all of this unfold over the coming years and to see whether Dreamworld and Ardent Leisure can indeed repair their reputation.
 Peter Wilkinson, thank you.

 In addition to helping you with the above, our services can include:

 Crisis communications is a skill built on experience.
 We give guidance to boards and leadership teams, and are available 24/7.

 Where required, separate strategies might need to be developed for engaging with the board, leadership team, staff, customers, clients, suppliers, shareholders, communities and the three tiers of government.
 This may extend to the international community.
 Tactics include: